LFelipeGomez/JapaneseLearning/README.md

 ### KanjiTest.jl

 This program is designed to test and practice the kanjis learned previously (by `KanjiLearning.jl`).
+The program divides the kanjis from the database in two sets: **to learn** and **learned**.
+At the beginning all kanjis are part of the set **to learn** and just when the user type correctly the kanji as part of any word then the kanji is take to the set **learned**.

 #### Worflow

 1. Shows the number of kanjis left to be correct answered
 2. Shows a random kanji
-3. The user type some word that includes that exactly that kanji
+3. The user have to type some word that includes that exactly that kanji
-  1. If the Kanji is correct, the program prints just the meaning (spanish) and the kanji would be show again at some other point of the practice
+  1. If the Kanji is correct, the program prints just the *keyword* and the kanji would be show again at some other point of the practice
-  2. If the kanji is wrong, the program print the meaning (spanish), some word that includes that kanji and his pronunciation in hiragana.
+  2. If the kanji is wrong, the program print the *keyword*, some word that includes that kanji and his pronunciation in hiragana.
 The kanji shall be show again at some further random point of the practice

 #### Data requirements